clarin-eric/VLO/DEPLOY-README.txt

 6. Importing data

-	importer can be found in $VLO/bin/ folder
+	importer can be found in the $VLO/bin/ folder

 	Before starting data import, first start the Tomcat server: